SE::DuckDuckGo::Position - Website keyword position checker for DuckDuckGo

 $query {subs:Keywords}

-This macro will create as many additional queries as there are in the file for each initial search query, which in total will be [number of initial queries (domains)] x [number of queries in the Keywords file] = [total number of queries] as a result of the macro operation.
+This macro will create as many additional queries as there are in the file for each original search query, which in total will give [number of original queries (domains)] x [number of queries in the Keywords file] = [total number of queries] as a result of the macro's operation.

 Output results examples